Canine Physiotherapy

 Following a detailed assessment of your dog’s posture, gait, muscle tone, and joint function, we apply a combination of manual therapies including:

-- Soft tissue massage
+- Soft tissue mobilisation

 - Joint mobilisations